flutter/flutter/testing/scenario_app/README.md

 Studio and running it, or by running `./gradlew assemble` in the `android/` folder and installing the APK from the correct folder in `android/app/build/outputs/apk`.

+## Changing dart:ui code

+If you change the dart:ui interface, remember to point the sky_engine and sky_services clauses to your local engine's output path before compiling.